gayeongpark/gayeongpark.github.io/_posts/2024-08-30-OSI-Model-Course-Note2.md

 `Please Do Not Throw Sausage Pizza Away`

 Our networks are designed for the purpose of making data flow across those networks.
 The name of data actually gets changed through the layers of the OSI model.
 Layer five, six, and seven are using the term 'data'.
-It can be called 'segments' or 'datagrams' in the fourth layer.
+However it can be called 'segments' or 'datagrams' in the fourth layer.
 In the layer three or network layer, I can call it a 'packet'.
 In the layer 2 or data link layer, it can be called 'frames'.
 And finally, I can convert the data into ones and zeros, so that it can be referred to 'bits' at the physical layer.

 `Do Some People Fear Birthdays`